PrimeFlex/Weather_Report/README.md

    - 📄 Storm events from **NOAA CSV logs** (e.g. hail, wind)

 3. It outputs:
-   - A structured summary of weather conditions
+   - A structured summary of weather conditions.
-   - A list of nearby storm events for the specified date**
+   - A list of nearby storm events for the specified date.
-   - 📄 To save this report, use 'Print to PDF' or copy and paste.")
+   - 📄 To save this report, use 'Print to PDF' or copy and paste.

 ---